-This exhibition takes Man in the Holocene, a novel by Max Frisch, as its departure point.
+The quarry takes Man in the Holocene, a novel by the Swiss author Max Frisch from 1979, as its departure point.
 The narrative tells of rocks and fossils, the fear of forgetting and the meaning of human existence within the flow of time.

 Archeology is attune to the scatter of artefacts spread throughout layers of sediment.
 The archaeological site is characterised by interruptions and gaps, for every object found, in–numerous are missing, and what one might uncover lying side by side, might not have any correlation.
 This exhibition proposes a ‘fictional archaeology’ that explores material traces as temporal constellations, that continue to re-inscribe themselves in the present.